omegaml/omegaml/docs/source/quickstart/usp.rst

 * **Plugins** - A straight-forward plugin system ties in with all of the above, leveraging each object's *kind*, stored in Metadata, to inform plugin selection and task delegation

 These four concepts are applied to provide the full scope of the features described above.
-Most of omega|ml is based on plugins that make use of
+Most of omega-ml is based on plugins that make use of